seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

   in the mapped in file and poke directly at it.
 A blob may only occur as the last operand of an abbreviation.

-For example, target triples in LLVM modules are encoded as a record of the form ``[TRIPLE, 'a', 'b', 'c', 'd']``.
+For example, target triples in LLVM37 modules are encoded as a record of the form ``[TRIPLE, 'a', 'b', 'c', 'd']``.
 Consider if the bitstream emitted the following abbrev entry: